 Keep a Positive Tone

 Always speak positively of care homes.
-Build up all the events and perks that care facilities provide.
+Build up all the events and perks that care communities provide.
 Be mindful of what you call them.
 Names such as “nursing homes” and “old folk homes” have gone the way of the dodo bird.
 Instead opt to call them communities or retirement living.

 Also, when it comes down to suggesting the move, make sure you illustrate it out of love and concern for your parent, and not as a burden.
 We all want the best care for our parents, and it is important that they recognize that assisted living will provide the highest quality of life that independent living no longer can.